 Boss Subtitles: For the villains ("Rita Repulsa: Evil Sorceress") and Zords ("Red Ranger: Tyrannosaurus!").

-Bowdlerise Despite some annoying edits mostly averted a few snippits of scenes would be cut for reasons unknown.
-Played straight however in the Re Cut version of "Foul Play in the Sky" for whatever reason Disney decided to completely remove the scene of Squatt spiking Kimberly's Uncle's soda with a sleeping potion.
-It made zero sense.
+Bowdlerise Despite some annoying edits, mostly averted.
+A few snippets of scenes, however, would be cut for reasons unknown.
+Played straight in the Re Cut version of "Foul Play in the Sky"; Disney decided to completely remove the scene of Squatt spiking Kimberly's Uncle's soda with a sleeping potion (due to today's perceived Unfortunate Implications of lacing one's drink with any kind of drug; this is Disney, after all).

 Dinosaurs Are Dragons: By this point, a longtime staple of the toyline were figures that transform into a beast mode.
 Most of the time they stick to established Animal Motifs pretty well, but the 2010 figures turned into dragons instead of dinosaurs (appropriate for Tommy, not so much for anyone else).